lenngro/lanyon/about.md

   Hey there!
 Welcome to my blog.
 </p>

-My name is Lennart Grosser, I'm a Machine Learning Engineer.
+My name is Lennart Grosser, I'm a Machine Learning Engineer from Berlin, Germany.
 Since May 2019, I'm employed at [Tiplu GmbH](https://tiplu.de/) where I'm working on automatic patient case encoding using NLP and deep learning.

 ### More Information
 #### Previous work experience (excerpt):